This blog may contain affiliate links. Read our disclosure policy for more info.

 At about 4 kilometers/2.5 miles into the hike, you’ll reach a waterfall which is really pretty!
 Just note that once you reach Routeburn Flats Hut, the trail begins a steep incline which makes for a much more challenging day hike.

 There’s also a guided full-day tour on one of the more scenic sections of Routeburn Track.
-Your guide will help keep you on pace and point out some of the 59 bird species that can be found along the way including the world’s only alpine parrot, the Kea.
+Your guide will help keep you on pace, provide a picnic lunch, and point out some of the 59 bird species that can be found along the way including the world’s only alpine parrot, the Kea.

 11. Lake Hayes Walkway